 Healing happens in your own way.
 I was so scared about MS medications and there was so much doubt in my mind.
 But healing happens differently for everyone.
 There isn’t always a set way to heal, it’s your decision to find that out and you have to believe in the way you’re healing.

 If I took the meds every day and I really believed that I would improve, maybe I would have.
 But I wanted to follow my own path, and it worked!
-I just want to remind everyone that your own path of recovery is only decided by you, nobody else.

 There’s never a wrong way to heal.
 Healing is healing, however it shows up.

 Do you have any quotes or words of wisdom to share with the OMS community?